Explicitly Quantum-parallel Computation by Displacements: Interactions

 A key idea in quantum information is the concept of quantum erasure.
 The key idea of quantum erasure is to make said information unavailable, thereby restoring quantum coherence that would otherwise be lost.
 These effects have long been demonstrated experimentally.
 For example, in \cite{Zou1991Induced}, beam paths overlapped to erase information about which path a photon had taken.
 When the beam paths overlapped, interference was restored, but when a beam block prevented the overlap, this signature vanished, and the erasure was no longer effective.

-The question we must ask to be able to implement a fully quantum optical optimizer is whether the information stored in the amplitudes of the light, which leaves the beamsplitters, can effectively be erased.
-Theoretically this could be accomplished in a number of ways; for example, if light is mixed and $\pm i$ out-of-phase\footnote{this corresponds to being incident on a beamsplitter with a relative $\pm$ phase, taking into account the phase shift from reflection} (or incoherently, without a well defined fixed relative phase) with a much stronger coherent state of light, then the fluctuations in the stronger light can overwhelm the original pulse.
+The question we must ask to be able to implement a fully quantum optical optimizer is whether the information stored in the amplitudes of the light which leaves the beamsplitters can effectively be erased.
+Theoretically this could be accomplished in a number of ways; for example, if light is mixed and $\pm i$ out-of-phase \cite{footnote2} (or incoherently, without a well defined fixed relative phase) with a much stronger coherent state of light, then the fluctuations in the stronger light can overwhelm the original pulse.
 Mathematically, this can be seen by observing that in this situation displacements would add in quadrature, and by taking the Taylor expansion of the norm of the sum of their out-of-phase displacement amplitudes, we see that

 where $|\alpha_{weak}| \ll |\alpha_{strong}|$.
 The weak component is being 'erased' in amplitude because its contribution to the displacement becomes sub-leading.

 If this displacement in Equation \ref{eq:erasure_displacement} were directly measured, the difference between $|\alpha|$ and $|\alpha_{strong}|$ will be suppressed as $\frac{\left|\alpha_\mathrm{weak}\right|}{\left|\alpha_\mathrm{strong}\right|}$ decreases, eventually making the difference unnoticeable.
 Moreover, the probability of measuring a given number of photons will follow a Poisson distribution